-Calculating the Total Pension Liability Calculating a Net Pension Liability or Asset Calculating Other Collective Amounts Employer Reporting
+Calculating the Total Pension Liability

+Calculating a Net Pension Liability or Asset

+Calculating Other Collective Amounts

+Employer Reporting

-Pension Accounting Standards -
+Pension Accounting Standards

-In 2012, GASB issued standards for accounting and financial reporting for public pension plans and for the financial statements of participating employers.
-These GASB standards established accounting and financial reporting requirements for measuring the pension liability, as well as requirements for both the notes and required supplementary information to the WRS financial statements, and the GAAP-based financial statements of the almost 1,500 employers that participate in the plan.
+Accounting standards for public pension plans are promulgated by GASB.
+These standards establish accounting and financial reporting requirements for measuring the pension liability, as well as requirements for both the notes and required supplementary information to the WRS financial statements, and the GAAP-based financial statements of the almost 1,500 employers that participate in the plan.

 The pension accounting standards require ETF to calculate the total pension liability and the net pension liability or asset for the WRS, and disclose them in the notes and in the required supplementary information to the WRS financial statements.
-Under these standards, ETF calculated a net pension liability of \$1.6 billion for the WRS as of December 31, 2015, which will be reported by each participating employer based upon its proportionate share of this net pension liability, as well as pension expense and other amounts, in its own financial statements if prepared under GAAP.
+Under these standards, ETF calculated a net pension liability of \$0.8 billion for the WRS as of December 31, 2016, which will be reported by each participating employer based upon its proportionate share of this net pension liability, as well as pension expense and other amounts, in its own financial statements if prepared under GAAP.

-Under the pension accounting standards, a pension liability is established based on the present value of projected pension benefits for service already provided.
 Prior to the implementation of these standards, financial reporting was based on the pension plan's funding principles.
 Under these principles, a pension liability was reported only when a government did not make its annual required contributions to the pension plan for current or prior service costs, which represent the present value of projected pension benefits earned by employees in the current year or prior years.
 Under the pension accounting standards, a pension liability is established based on the present value of projected pension benefits that have not yet been funded for service already provided, and a pension expense is recorded during the period in which the employee earned the pension benefit.